eifinger/appdaemon-scripts/README.md

 ![ventilatorAutomation](images/ventilatorAutomation.PNG)
 ### turnOffBarAfterRestart
 As I sometimes restart HA when working on it from remote I turn the Bar lights to red with [this script](https://github.com/eifinger/homeassistant-config/blob/master/updateHomeassistant.sh).
 This way everyone can see HA is currently unavailable.
 If it comes back up again this app will turn the light green and then off.
-### facebox
-IN DEVELOPMENT
-Use Facebox to announce who is at the door.
-Automatically send a notfication if an unkwon face is detected.
-Automatic selflearning with reinforced learning based on a telegram chatbot.
 ### notify
 IN DEVELOPMENT
 Centralizes messaging.
 Among other things, it will determine whether a user is at home and if yes in which room.